A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Evolving and Scaling: Memory, Contexts, and Environments

 As environments scale in complexity, an agent’s context must accommodate heterogeneous data modalities, asynchronous tool interactions, and protocol- or permission-constrained external state.
 In such settings, context can no longer be treated as a linear interaction trace appended to a prompt.
 Real-world deployments require reasoning over structured artifacts such as API responses, files, databases, logs, and configuration states, whose semantics depend on schemas, provenance, update rules, and temporal validity.
 Naively flattening these artifacts into token sequences is both inefficient and structurally lossy, undermining interpretability, precise retrieval, and targeted updates~\citep{modarressi2024memllm}.
 Consequently, increasing environmental complexity shifts memory from an implicit byproduct of prompt accumulation to an explicit, system-level component responsible for structured context management.
-The memory challenge thus transitions from merely retaining past information to maintaining coherent, queryable, and updatable representations of environment state across diverse sources and lifetimes.
+The memory challenge thus transitions from merely retaining past information to maintaining coherent, queryable, and updatable representations of environmental state across diverse sources and lifetimes.
+For self-evolving agents, these representations must further adapt as schemas, interfaces, permissions, and environmental dynamics change, while preserving the validity and provenance of previously acquired knowledge and skills.